-Perhaps it would be even more difficult to simply say that you wanted to catch up for no reason other than the joy of having a proper chinwag.
+Perhaps it would be even more difficult to simply say that you wanted to catch up for no reason other than the joy of having a proper chat.
 Maybe you mistakenly feel that everybody in your contacts book will be too busy to connect.

 The language that we men choose to employ when talking about how we feel needs changing.
 It needs purifying from the damaging aspects of a very narrow and self-destructive idea of what it means to be a man.